jonludlam/odoc/src/xref2/test.md

           (`Dot (`Resolved (`Local ("M", 43)), "S")))}])
 ```

-and we can see we've picked up the `type t` declaration.
+and we can see we've picked up the `type t` declaration in `M.S`.
 If we now ask for the signature of `C.N` we get:

 ```ocaml env=e1
 # let (_, p, m) = Tools.lookup_module_from_resolved_path env